A Simple Way To Improve Your Bullet Journal Fonts

 Now there are some amazing tutorials online and plenty of tools to improve your handwriting practice.
 If you have the time and enthusiasm, it’s actually a very therapeutic activity to do.

-But in the interest of trying to keep things simple, I tend to stick to a couple of quick tricks to improve my bullet journal fonts.
+But in the interest of trying to keep things simple, I tend to stick to a couple of quick tricks to improve my bujo fonts.

 They don’t require you to practice the entire alphabet over and over again and it doesn’t take a whole lot of time.
 Here's what I do: